Why China Is Escalating Aggression Against Philippines

 “Xi Jinping seems to be making a quiet shift from his bloodlust for Taiwan to more brazen action in the Philippine Exclusive Economic Zone,” Blaine Holt, a retired U.S. Air Force general, told Gatestone.
 “As China’s economy implodes, as tensions with neighbors increase, as his grand projects like the Belt and Road fall apart, Xi can no longer trust his inner circle to save him from a military he distrusts.
 China’s leader is a cornered and dangerous dragon.”

 The risk is that an attack on the Philippines will lead to general conflict in the region.
 As an initial matter, Manila and the United States are parties to a 1951 treaty.
-The Biden State Department has issued written warnings—the last one on Aug.
+The Biden State Department has issued written warnings—the most recent one on Aug.
 19—that the United States was willing to use force against China to discharge its obligations pursuant to Article IV of the mutual defense pact.
 President Joe Biden has orally issued similar warnings, for instance on Oct.
 25, 2023, and April 11, 2024.

 Moreover, the Philippines has powerful friends in the region, such as Japan.
 Japan, the United States, and the Philippines have recently formed JAROPUS, a group dedicated to integrated defense.
 In April, these three partners and Australia held their first joint naval exercise, in the South China Sea.